vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bedekar, V.M.

-1969 Principles of Mahābhārata textual criticism: The need for restatement. in: Purān. a XI No. 2 (1969), 212–228.
+1969 Principles of Mahābhārata textual criticism: The need for restatement. in: Purāṇa XI No. 2 (1969), 212–228.

 Bemmann, Martin & Ditte K¨onig